ThamarD/bitsong-scripts/README.md

 ```

 ### Customize settings (optional)
-Use a text editor e.g. nano to fill in your KeyRing Passphrase and change the Validator you want to delegate the reinvestment to.
+Use a text editor e.g. nano to fill in your KeyRing Passphrase `KEYRING_PASSPHRASE` and change the Validator `VALIDATOR` you want to delegate the reinvestment to.
 Besides these, you can change some of the default settings of the script like Reservation Amount and Minimum delegation amount to suit your desires.

 ```
 ##############################################################################